mosaicml/composer/STYLE_GUIDE.md

 The following rules apply to public APIs:
 1. All public APIs must have a docstring (see the Documentation section below)
 1. All parameters must have type annotations.
-1. Parameters should be flattened, rather than nested.
-While this violates the software engineering practice of being DRY (don't repeat yourself), it simplifies the user API by making all parameters visible.
 1. To minimize user imports, parameters should should use native PyTorch or Python types whenever possible.

     It is acceptable to use a union of types, so long as one of the options is a primitive.
 For example, in the